section-engineering-education/engineering-education/content/articles/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/index.md

 ![Customer churn dataset](/engineering-education/machine-learning-using-pandas-profiling-and-scikit-learn-pipeline/customer-churn-dataset.jpg)

-Let's now start automated Exploratory Data Analysis using the Pandas Profiling.
+Let us now start automated Exploratory Data Analysis using the Pandas Profiling.

 ### Automated Exploratory Data Analysis using the Pandas Profiling
 To install the Pandas Profiling library, use this code: